naoshibaikyu/superbuddn/epilogues/incorrect8.md

 Clara: Surrender to your kindness, Sticky.
 It’s nice to be nice.

-Sticky Annoyed: Your guilt is strong.
+Sticky Angry: Your guilt is strong.
 But it is no match for the power of my selfishness!

 %